• Skip to main content

 But nichelessness can be lonely.
 Where is my writing community, I’ve often wondered.
 Who do I talk to when I want to mull things over?
 My writing groups have been wonderfully supportive of my writing, but often they have no feeling for what I am trying to write.
 One dear friend, brought up in an atheist family, is uncomfortable whenever I use the word God.
 A cultural anthropologist colleague has to struggle to think outside the science box to see religion as anything but a useful social glue.
 Another dear friend, this one a Buddhist, gets nervous if I mention Jesus.

 But that’s over now.
 I’ve found my niche — and it’s filled with nicheless writers and artists.
-I found it last summer during the week I spent at the Glen Workshop in Santa Fe.
+I found it last summer during the week I spent at the Glen Workshop.
 A conference for writers, musicians and visual artists, the Glen Workshop describes itself as grounded in the Christian perspective but hospitable to spiritual wayfarers of every stripe.

 That’s a word I’ve been looking for: wayfarers.
 It describes the company at the Glen nicely.
 Waiting in line at the book shop, I met a Christian writer from Texas who said that she was taking some time to explore Buddhism.
 At lunch I sat with a passionate Christian from Florida who couldn’t wait to read the book I’m working on; she wanted to know how Muslims, Hindus and Jews experienced the Holy so essential to life as she led it.